 External Ids for CTSL Gene

 The protein encoded by this gene is a lysosomal cysteine proteinase that plays a major role in intracellular protein catabolism.
 Its substrates include collagen and elastin, as well as alpha-1 protease inhibitor, a major controlling element of neutrophil elastase activity.
 The encoded protein has been implicated in several pathologic processes, including myofibril necrosis in myopathies and in myocardial ischemia, and in the renal tubular response to proteinuria.
 This protein, which is a member of the peptidase C1 family, is a dimer composed of disulfide-linked heavy and light chains, both produced from a single protein precursor.
-Multiple alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Apr 2012]
+Additionally, this protein cleaves the S1 subunit of the SARS-CoV-2 spike protein, which is necessary for entry of the virus into the cell. [provided by RefSeq, Aug 2020]

 GeneCards Summary for CTSL Gene

 CTSL (Cathepsin L) is a Protein Coding gene.
-Diseases associated with CTSL include rheumatoid arthritis and osteoarthritis.
-Among its related pathways are Proteoglycans in cancer and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include cysteine-type peptidase activity and cysteine-type endopeptidase activity.
-An important paralog of this gene is CTSW.
+Diseases associated with CTSL include Middle East Respiratory Syndrome and Gingival Overgrowth.
+Among its related pathways are Bacterial infections in CF airways and Degradation of the extracellular matrix.
+Gene Ontology (GO) annotations related to this gene include histone binding and cysteine-type peptidase activity.
+An important paralog of this gene is CTSV.

 UniProtKB/Swiss-Prot Summary for CTSL Gene